mapike907/Tableau/Age Adjustment Data Viz/README.md

-# Data-Requests
+# Data-Visualization Utilizing Tableau

 This code produces outputs that are used in Tableau to create data visualization for Vaccine Breakthrough.
+This file shows the outputs created from this code and Tableau manipulation.

 ![](Images/VB_DataViz_Slide1.png)